openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/13_modules.rst

 that all coroutines (see :ref:`Coroutines`) created during the program execution are terminated.

-If an unhandled error or exception occurr, then proper diagnostics is displayed.
+If an unhandled error or exception occur, then proper diagnostics is displayed.

 This is the end of the program exit process.